Azure/autorest.java/docs/developer/design.md

 `FluentJavaPackage` contains more items, including `pom.xml`, `readme.md`, `changelog.md`, utility classes, classes for sample codes, etc.

 One important option is `--sdk-integration`.
-When the option is set, fluentgen will try to generate package that conform to the requirement of [azure-sdk-for-java](https://github.com/Azure/azure-sdk-for-java).
+When this option is set, fluentgen will try to generate package that conform to the requirement of [azure-sdk-for-java](https://github.com/Azure/azure-sdk-for-java).
 - It reads the dependency package version from `eng/versioning/version_client.txt`.
 - It generates `pom.xml` that refers to parent pom.
 - It tries a few hack to "update" the `pom.xml` and `changelog.md`.